FDio/csit/docs/report/vpp_performance_tests/overview.rst

 -------------------------

-CSIT |release| introduced environment configuration changes to KVM Qemu vhost- user tests in order to more representatively measure VPP-17.01 performance in configurations with vhost-user interfaces and VMs.
+CSIT |release| introduced environment configuration changes to KVM Qemu vhost- user tests in order to more representatively measure VPP-17.04 performance in configurations with vhost-user interfaces and VMs.

 Current setup of CSIT FD.io performance lab is using tuned settings for more optimal performance of KVM Qemu:

-- Default Qemu virtio queue size of 256 descriptors.
+- Qemu virtio queue size has been increased from default value of 256 to 1024 descriptors.
 - Adjusted Linux kernel CFS scheduler settings, as detailed on this CSIT wiki
   page: https://wiki.fd.io/view/CSIT/csit-perf-env-tuning-ubuntu1604.